 |✔ First class, beginner friendly operation||✘ Not supported by every hosting provider|

 |✔ Automatically optimised for search engines and mobile devices||✘ No plugins available|

 Kirby – your own website, without a database

 In 2012, developer Bastian Allgaier released his own unique alternative to WordPress.
 His content management system, Kirby, is compact, quick and easy to install onto a server, easy to operate, and above all, works entirely without the use of a database.
-All you need to use Kirby is access to a web server (Apache 2 or NGINX) and the scripting language, PHP.
-To publish a website, it’s also necessary to purchase a licence; here users can choose between a personal or a commercial licence.
+All you need to use Kirby is access to a web server (Apache 2, NGINX, LiteSpeed, Caddy) and the scripting language, PHP.
+To publish a website, it’s also necessary to purchase a license; here users can choose between a personal or a commercial license.
 Kirby can then be used for a range of projects, including blogs, one-page sites, and simple business websites.

 - Minimal hardware requirements

 - Multilingual websites without installing plugins